How Much Does a Tornado Shelter Cost in 2025?

 Size

-According to FEMA, you should plan on having at least six square feet per person for a tornado shelter and 10 square feet per person for a hurricane shelter.
-The larger the shelter, the higher the cost.
+FEMA recommends at least six square feet per person in a tornado shelter and 10 square feet per person in a hurricane shelter.
+More square footage means a higher price tag.

 6 $3,000–$8,000